 1. Set a Realistic Goal

-The first thing you should do is come up with some realistic expectations on how to become debt-free based on your income and lifestyle.
+The first thing you should do is come up with realistic expectations on how to become debt-free based on your income and lifestyle.

 Clark recommends setting a goal somewhere within three years.